Ninetalesgh/dndcampaign/vault/database/spells.md

 The ground beneath a creature you can see within 12 *(18m)* cracks, spewing forth a hissing jet of putrid fumes.
 The creature must succeed on a CON Save or take 3d10 necrotic plus 3d6 Poison damage, or take half as much damage on a success.
 A creature killed by this damage is dragged through a planar rift to Thanatos.
-At Higher Levels.
-When you cast this spell using a spell slot of Level 4 or higher, the Necrotic damage increases by 1d10 and the Poison damage increases by 1d6 for each slot level above 3.
+**Using a Higher-Level Spell Slot.** When you cast this spell using a spell slot of Level 4 or higher, the Necrotic damage increases by 1d10 and the Poison damage increases by 1d6 for each slot level above 3.
 - **Classes**: Warlock
 *(Source: CS)*